 If the parties can provide proof that they have lived apart continuously for six months or more immediately prior to the proceedings, the court will presume that the irreconcilable differences requirement has been fulfilled.
 Finally, both parties will be required to provide financial affidavits and supporting documentation before a court can award child support or divide the couple’s marital property.

 If you live in Skokie and are considering filing for divorce or have received a notice of a petition for dissolution, the legal team at the Arami Law Office may be able to help.
-To contact us, please call (312) 212-1399 and we’ll help you set up a free consultation with a dedicated divorce attorney who can evaluate your case.
+To contact us, please call (312) 212-1399 and we’ll help you set up a consultation with a dedicated divorce attorney who can evaluate your case.

 How did we do?